mrklein/openfoam-os-x/README.md

 ## January 18, 2015

-Updated patch for development OpenFOAM(TM) branch.
+Updated patch for development OpenFOAM(R) branch.

 ## December 18, 2015

-1. Patch for OpenFOAM(TM) 3.0.1 (it was the same as the last 3.0.x patch)
+1. Patch for OpenFOAM(R) 3.0.1 (it was the same as the last 3.0.x patch)
 2. Since any way I am testing success of build process, decided to upload binary archives.
 More details can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki/Binary-archives).